deepakrao92/time-tracker/README.md

 and more updates

-Added another line to check SCM Poll build trigger
+Added another line to check SCM Poll build trigge